ajs6f/trellis-cassandra-webapp/README.md

-A Trellis LDP application using Trellis-Cassandra for persistence.
+A TrellisLDP application using Trellis/Cassandra for persistence.

 To configure, add the location and port of a node in your Cassandra cluster to your Trellis configuration, e.g.